MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/03-configure-data-model-in-power-bi-desktop.md

      ![Picture 359](Linked_image_Files/03-configure-data-model-in-power-bi-desktop_image40.png)

  You’ll now turn off this automatic behavior.
-In the **Create DAX Calculations in Power BI Desktop, Part 1** lab, you’ll use DAX to create a date table, and configure it define the Adventure Works’ calendar.
+In the **Create DAX Calculations in Power BI Desktop** lab, you’ll use DAX to create a date table, and configure it define the Adventure Works’ calendar.

 1. To turn off auto/date time, Navigate to **File > Options and Settings > Options > Current File** group, and select **Data Load**.
     1. In the **Time Intelligence** section, uncheck **Auto Date/Time**.